roberoonska/Template-for-ASP.NET-Web-Service-Endpoint-for-Alexa-Skill/README.md

 1. Add [Alexa.NET](https://github.com/timheuer/alexa-skills-dotnet) to your project.
 2. Add [ExampleController.cs](/ExampleController.cs) to your project under 'Controllers'; you can rename it to whatever you please.
 3. Add [SecurityHelper.cs](/SecurityHelper.cs) to your project.
 Remember to change the skill ID to your skill's ID found in the amazon developer portal.
-4. Change [ExampleController.cs](/ExampleController.cs) to fit the needs of your Alexa Skill.